hebernielsen/Hello-everyone/README.md

 # Hello-everyone
 Practicing for creating and working with repositories.
-Anything in here is worth nothing.
+Anything in here is worth exactly nothing.
-Nothing in here is worth anything.
+Exactly nothing in here is worth anything.